supragya/EtherScope/README.md

 ## Development database
 - Install docker via `paru -S docker` (arch linux)
 - Install `pgcli` for interacting with a postgres instance via cli using `pip3 install pgcli`
+- Install migrate using `./scripts/setup_migrate.sh`
 - Setup a pgsql docker container using `./scripts/start_db.sh`.
 This will generate a new `pgdata/.pgdata_XXXX` directory (XXXXX being random for each invocation) which will be used by postgresql.
 Every time this script is invoked, the DB is launched anew with no data.
-- To start a docker container with a previous directory, invoke using `./scripts/start_db.sh a6df1` if `a6df1` is concerned data directory is `pgdata/.pgdata_a6df1`
+- To start a docker container with a previous directory, invoke using `./scripts/start_db.sh a6df1` if concerned data directory is `pgdata/.pgdata_a6df1`.
+In this mode, db migrations are not run.

-- Install migrate using `./scripts/setup_migrate.sh`
-- Run dev migrations using `migrate -database postgresql://devuser:devpass@localhost:5432/devdb?sslmode=disable -path db/migrations up` assuming defaults being used from scripts above.
+You should now have two users:
+- **devuser**: Accessible via `pgcli postgresql://devuser:devpass@localhost:5432/devdb` for DB superuser access.
+- **proguser**: Accessible via `pgcli postgresql://proguser:progpass@localhost:5432/devdb` for insert only access to `blocks` and `pool_actions_geth` tables.

 ## Checklist
 - [x] Config checks for mandatory fields